geodeepak/Seismolive/What's-New-in-ObsPy-1.3.md

  * Add HypoDD PHA write support

- * Add support to resolve the SEED id of picks for nlloc hyp files and nordic files, refactor the same functionality for SeismicHandler evt and HypoDD pha files.
-Some parameter names therefore changed in the latter, but former parameter names are still supported.

 ---
 ###  Miscellaneous Notable Bug Fixes and Improvements
 * Fix import error with newest NumPy release `1.22`